 The Family Code prohibits courts from considering gender when determining conservatorship and visitation.
 Instead, family courts must make these determinations based on the “best interest” of the child.
 In general, however, mothers are still more likely to be awarded primary custody.
 This is because mothers still tend to be the child’s primary caretaker, a key consideration in evaluating a child’s best interest.

 Can Child Custody Dispute Be Decided in Mediation?

-If a couple feels they can compromise, mediation is a great way to determine child custody arrangements because it removes the risk of letting a judge make the decision for you.
-In mediation, a neutral mediator meets with both parties to help them create their own agreement.
+Mediation is a great way to determine child custody arrangements if a couple feels they can compromise because it removes the risk of letting a judge decide for them.
+In mediation, a neutral mediator meets with both parties to help them create their agreement.

 The advantage of mediation is that it gives parents control over the outcome of the litigation and allows them to reach a customized agreement that best reflects their goals and plans for the children.
 For example, “50-50” visitation arrangements are more likely to be achieved in mediation since judges typically do not order such schedules.

 Will I Have to Go to Court for Child Custody?